 The majority of advanced Mandarin readers aren’t very motivated to get better at the language they are already good at.
 But you’re different.
 You can always be better than yesterday.
 The better you become, the more advantages you’ll get compared to the rest.

 As an advanced Mandarin learner, you can adopt both extensive reading and intensive reading.

-This method, actually, can be applied to all learners regardless of their Chinese classes.
-Nevertheless, it is exclusively essential to advanced learners.
+This method, actually, can be applied to all learners regardless of their Chinese level.
+Nevertheless, it’s essential to advanced learners.
 It can remind them that there are still many things to learn, and there is no room for complacency.
-Moreover, when you have finished reading a challenging text, you can boost your reading skill to a higher level, not to mention a great sense of achievement and confidence you can get.
+Moreover, when you’ve finished reading a challenging text, you can boost your reading skill to a higher level, not to mention gain a greater sense of achievement and confidence.